marcdlc-cs/marcdlc-cs.github.io/_pages/projects/python/python1.md

 My project entails developing a Python algorithm to check whether the allow list includes any IP addresses found on the remove list.
 If such IPs are present, I must remove them from the allow list file.

 ## Goals & Objectives
 Create an algorithm that uses Python code to check whether the allow list contains any IP addresses identified on the remove list.
-If so, you should remove those IP addresses from the file containing the allow list.
+If so, you should remove those IP addresses from the allow list file.

 ## Results
 ### 📄 Task 1: Open the file that contains the allow list